Doctor Dispensing Is Mainstream

 Of course, it’s not doctors or patients who want to keep Texas’s dispensing ban on the books.
 Texas pharmacy groups—whose members enjoy a 15-mile buffer from competition under the law—have opposed and successfully defeated every recent legislative effort to reform Texas’s dispensing ban.
 Now two doctors are fighting back.

-Dr. Michael Garrett and Dr. Kristin Held are Texas physicians who want to dispense safe, affordable medication to their patients, but they are forbidden from doing so solely because they work in populated areas within 15 miles of a pharmacy.
+Dr. Michael Garrett is a Texas physicians who wants to dispense safe, affordable medication to his patients, but is forbidden from doing so solely because he works in a populated area within 15 miles of a pharmacy.

 Dr. Garrett is a family doctor in Austin, Texas, who has been practicing medicine for over two decades.
 After spending the first 17 years of his career in the ER, Dr. Garrett opened a family practice, Direct MD Austin.
 Dr. Garrett offers a wide range of services—everything from basic checkups, to treatment for chronic conditions, to acute care.
 In his practice, Dr. Garrett regularly prescribes medication for common conditions like high cholesterol, headaches, strep throat, seasonal allergies and so on.

-Both Dr. Garrett and Dr. Held believe their patients would benefit from the ability to purchase medications directly in their offices, and they know they could offer them at prices far lower than those available at local pharmacies.
+Dr. Garrett believes his patients would benefit from the ability to purchase medications directly in their offices, and they know they could offer them at prices far lower than those available at local pharmacies.
 For Dr. Garrett, it just makes sense that patients receiving primary care at his office should also be able to purchase their medication there.
-And Dr. Held can see no reason why patients who just had their eyes operated on should have to worry about taking an extra trip to the pharmacy—especially when certain serious infections can take hold within 24 hours of procedures like LASIK.
-Dr. Held would prefer to send patients straight home with their medication in hand.
+He would prefer to send patients straight home with their medication in hand.

-In short, Dr. Garrett and Dr. Held put their patients first.
+In short, Dr. Garrett puts his patients first.
 Texas’s ban on doctor dispensing puts pharmacies first.

 The Legal Challenge